An ergodic control problem for many-server multiclass queueing systems with cross-trained servers: An Ergodic Control Problem for Controlled Diffusions

 such that \begin{enumerate} \item[(i)] for each $\eps\in(0, 1)$, there is a unique continuous selector of \eqref{eps-HJB} which is also optimal for $\varrho_\eps$; \item[(ii)] if a pair $(\bar{V}_\eps, \bar\varrho_\eps)\in\calC^2(\Rd)\cap\calC_{\mathrm{pol}}(\Rd)\times\R$ satisfies \eqref{eps-HJB} then we have $(\bar{V}_\eps, \bar\varrho_\eps)=({V}_\eps, \varrho_\eps)$; \item[(iii)] as $\eps\to 0$, $V_\eps\to V$ in $\Sobl^{2, p}(\Rd),\, p\geq 1$; \item[(iv)] every measurable selector of \eqref{HJB} is optimal for $\varrho_{*}$; \item[(v)] if a pair $(\bar{V}, \bar\varrho)\in\calC^2(\Rd)\cap\calC_{\mathrm{pol}}(\Rd)\times\R$ satisfies \eqref{HJB} then we have $(\bar{V}, \bar\varrho)=({V}, \varrho_{*})$. \end{enumerate} \end{theorem}

 It is not hard to see that $\varrho_\eps\searrow\varrho_{*}$, as $\eps\to 0$ (the difference between the running costs is the order of $\eps$).
 Therefore using Theorem~\ref{T-HJB} we can find $\eps$-optimal controls (in fact, continuous Markov controls) for $\varrho_{*}$.
-Continuity property of the Markov controls will play a crucial role in the construction of an $\eps$-optimal admissible control for the queueing model and obtaining asymptotic upper bound for Theorem~\ref{T-optimality}.
-Results similar to Theorem~\ref{T-HJB} are also obtained in \cite{ari-bis-pang} but the control set in \cite{ari-bis-pang} is fixed and does not depend on $x$.
-Therefore the results of \cite{ari-bis-pang} does not directly apply here.
-On the other hand we have uniform stability (see Lemma~\ref{lem-stability}) which will help us in proving Thoerem~\ref{T-HJB}.
-We prove Theorem~\ref{T-HJB} is Secion~\ref{S-spatial}.
-We show that the $\eps$-perturbed Hamiltonian in \eqref{eps-HJB} has certain regularity property (Lemma~\ref{lem-holder}) and the strict convexity of the perturbed cost $\Tilde{r}_\eps$ helps us to find a unique continuous minimizer (Lemma~\ref{lem-cont}).
+Continuity property of the Markov controls plays a key role in the construction of $\eps$-optimal admissible controls for the queueing models and in obtaining asymptotic upper bound for Theorem~\ref{T-optimality}.
+Results similar to Theorem~\ref{T-HJB} are also obtained in \cite{ari-bis-pang} for a fixed action space that does not depend on $x$.
+Therefore the results of \cite{ari-bis-pang} do not directly apply here.
+Because of the state dependency of the action space we need to put extra effort to establish regularity properties of the value function.
+Also, finding a measurable minimizing selector of \eqref{HJB} becomes less obvious.
+On the other hand, we have uniform stability (see Lemma~\ref{lem-stability}), an advantage compared to \cite{ari-bis-pang}, which help us in proving Thoerem~\ref{T-HJB}.
+It is shown that the $\eps$-perturbed Hamiltonian in \eqref{eps-HJB} has certain regularity properties (Lemma~\ref{lem-holder}) which together with the strict convexity of the perturbed cost $\Tilde{r}_\eps$ help us in finding a unique continuous minimizing selector (Lemma~\ref{lem-cont}).
 Using these properties we characterize the discounted value function $V^\al_\eps$ with the running cost $\Tilde{r}_\eps$ in Theorem~\ref{T-discount}.
-Finally we show that the scaled value function $\bar{V}^\al_\eps\;\df\; V^\al_\eps-V^\al_\eps(0)$ converges to a limit $V^\eps$ that solves \eqref{eps-HJB}.
+Then using uniform stability and the Sobolev estimates we show that the scaled value function $\bar{V}^\al_\eps\;\df\; V^\al_\eps-V^\al_\eps(0)$ converges to a limit $V_\eps$, as $\alpha\to 0$, that solves \eqref{eps-HJB}.
+A similar argument is also used to justify the passage of limit in $V_\eps\to V$ as $\eps\to 0$.
+The detailed proof of Theorem~\ref{T-HJB} is given in section~\ref{S-spatial}.